c00kiemon5ter/Pancakes/README.md

 ========
 Minimal IRC bot and logger in pure Bash.

+- Easy configuration on separate file
+- Dynamic configuration and adjust of commands.
 - Owner can talk through it, sending data to the appropriate pipe created for each channel it connects to.
 - Supports connections to multiple networks and channels.
-- Dynamic configuration and adjust of commands.
 - Can support different commands per channel or user.

 Dependencies